‘They created an expectation’: Quebec artists waiting for Netflix investments

 Joly was savaged in the Quebec media for her government’s decision not to impose the federal Goods and Services Tax on Netflix or any other online-streaming company.

-Netflix’s $500-million announcement was seen by cultural and political leaders in the province as a sop to the industry after the government exempted Netflix from tax requirements faced by other players in the industry.
+Netflix’s $500-million announcement was seen by cultural and political leaders in the province as a sop to the industry after Ottawa decided against imposing sales taxes on streaming services such as Netflix.

 It’s a question of equity, said Gilles Charland, director general of the union representing Quebec’s image and sound technicians.